BlueOakJS/blueoak-server/README.md

 If *maxWorkers* is not specified or a negative value, the number of workers will be set to the number of cpus/cores on the system.

 ## Testing
-Unit tests based on node-unit are available in the *test* directory.
+Unit tests based on mocha are available in the *test* directory.
 The tests can be executed through npm:

 ```bash
 $ npm test